AlexAnys/chatgpt-export-AI-viewer/README.md

 ## Data privacy
 All processing is local.
 The generated data lives in `app/data/` and is ignored by Git.
 Do not commit private exports to a public repository.
+If you want GitHub Pages, use a small sanitized sample set instead of personal exports.

 ## GitHub publication
 If you want to publish the code: